selftaught/ImgurAPI/README.md

 my $client = ImgurAPI::Client->new( \%options );
 ```

-Valid options are to pass into the constructor are:
+Valid constructor options are:

 - `client_id` - client identifier. used for authorization, refresh token requests and unauthenticated requests
 - `client_secret` - client secret used for acquiring a refresh token
 - `access_key` - used to authenticate requests
 - `rapidapi_key` - commercial use api key
 - `format_type` - api endpoint response format type. valid values are `json` (default) and `xml`
-- `oauth_cb_state` - parameter appended to oauth2 authorization url returned from `oauth2_authorize_url()` which may be useful to your application upon receipt of the response.
+- `oauth_cb_state` - parameter that's appended to oauth2 authorization callback url. this may be useful if you want to pass along a tracking value to the callback endpoint / collector

 You can also set the values using the setter member subroutines listed at the bottom of the page.